-- The competitors who also have almost same shape had put an objection on it.
+- The competitors who also have almost the same shape had put an objection on it.

-- For ten years, the case of worked up on the court.
+- For ten years, the case of work upon the court.

 - Nestle put an appeal against the decision.

 Finally, KitKat lost 16 years old case.
 The company suffered a major setback in order to dominate the chocolate market.
-Nestle tried a lot to trademark its unique four fingered shape.
-As per the reports of Sky News, the company has already protected the trademark in South Africa, Australia and Canada.
+Nestle tried a lot to trademark its unique four-fingered shape.
+As per the reports of Sky News, the company has already protected the trademark in South Africa, Australia, and Canada.
 However, it has lost the same in Europe.
-Nestle applied to trademark its shape in 2002 to European Union Intellectual Property Office (EUIPO).
+Nestle applied to trademark its shape in 2002 to the European Union Intellectual Property Office (EUIPO).

 As per the statement of the court, “Although such proof may be produced globally for all the Member States or groups of Member States, it is not, however, sufficient that the party with the burden of providing such evidence produces only evidence that fails to cover part of the EU, even a part consisting of only one Member State.”